nikolacvetkovic/intersection-inventory/README.md

-Web app for management of data of intersections equipped with traffic lights
+Web app for management data of intersections equipped with traffic lights

 My work is Java with Spring MVC, Hibernate and MySQL